 King of the Hills Gold Project

-The King of the Hills (KOTH) Gold Project (previously known as “Tarmoola”) is located ~80km south of the Darlot Gold Mine and ~28km north of the town of Leonora in the Eastern Goldfields region of Western Australia.
+Red 5’s 100%-owned King of the Hills (KOTH) Gold Mine is located 80km south of the Company’s Darlot Gold Mine and 28km north of the town of Leonora in the Eastern Goldfields region of Western Australia.